aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 In this exercise, you will complete the following tasks

 - Task 1: Create a new Azure AD tenant.
-- Task 2: Activate Azure AD Premium P2 trial.
+- Task 2: Activate the Azure AD Premium P2 trial.
 - Task 3: Create Azure AD users and groups.
 - Task 4: Assign Azure AD Premium P2 licenses to Azure AD users.
 - Task 5: Configure Azure MFA settings.